 Purple + Gray

-Don't write off white as a valuable accent color!
-In this room by Dekay & Tate, a purple ceiling is the star of the show and white bedding adds a soothing touch.
-This type of setup is an excellent way to have the best of both worlds: a neutral getaway with an element of surprise.Continue to 10 of 12 below.
+In this room done up in soft shades of white by Dekay & Tate, a purple ceiling is the star of the show, adding contrast and a focal point.
+This approach is an excellent way to have the best of both worlds: a neutral foundation with an element of surprise.Continue to 10 of 20 below.

-For Jenny Kakoudakis, purple was just one hue that made an appearance in her living room, but it made a bold statement nonetheless.
-Kakoudakis styled the intricate geometric rug with an emerald green sofa and a rust grasscloth wallpaper.
-The grasscloth design adds intriguing texture without overwhelming the space with additional pattern.Continue to 11 of 12 below.
+For Jenny Kakoudakis of Seasons in Colour, purple was just one hue that made an appearance in her living room, but it made a bold statement nonetheless.
+Kakoudakis styled the intricate geometric rug with an emerald green sofa and a rust-hued grasscloth wallpaper.
+The grasscloth adds intriguing texture without overwhelming the space with additional pattern.Continue to 11 of 20 below.

-Take a cue from nature and incorporate a moody forest green alongside bright purple, as seen in this space by Living with Lolo.
+This space from Living with Lolo mixes a bright purple rug with warm and soothing greenish gray walls.
 If you're looking for an easy way to tie together multiple colors in a space, artwork is often the answer.
-As seen here, an abstract piece boasting a variety of shades is a stylish statement-maker.Continue to 12 of 12 below.
+As seen here, an abstract piece boasting a variety of shades is a stylish statement-maker.Continue to 12 of 20 below.

 Purple + Pink

 While this combo is generally best suited for the younger set, it can still look quite elevated as exemplified by this space from interior designer and blogger Rittika Chokhany.
 The key is to stick with lighter hues—blush and lavender, for example, that will remain classics for years to come.Continue to 13 of 20 below.